crusher-dev/docsv2/docs/setting-up/github.md

 ### Link your github repo

-To enable alerts on slack,
+We require you to link your github repo to your Crusher project,

-- Go to project settings -> Integration
+- Go to project Settings -> Integration
 - Click connect in github integration

 <img src="https://i.imgur.com/MxcfD6R.png"/>
 <br/>

-- Choose github repo.
+- Select your github repo

 ### Setup github actions
 <Tabs>